 If you have any questions that aren’t answered here, please feel free to Contact Us.

 Improvisational theater (“improv”) is a type of live theater in which the performance is unscripted and created on the spot.
-All facets of the performance, including characters, environments, plots, and dialogue, are made up in the moment by the performers.
+All aspects of the performance — including characters, environments, plots and dialogue — are made up in the moment by the performers.
 No two shows will ever be the same!

 Short form improv looks more like quick-fire scenes and scenic games, usually between 3 and 5 minutes in duration.
 At a short form performance, the performers may ask for new suggestions prior to each scene or game, and perform 8-10 of them in a single show.

 At Reno Improv, we perform both long form and short form.
 While our training program is oriented more toward long form improv performance, the skills we teach are just as valuable in short form.